kevinrodbe/library/Level3Book.md

 * Introduction to UINavigationController.
 	* User will create a navigation controller in the profile tab that lets the user see a bigger version of their profile picture.
 * Learn a little about UIImage.
-* See an example of a category used well.

 ### User Knowledge Assumptions